+4. Disconnect Devices and Use Surge Protectors

 While you wait for the electricity to be restored, disconnect your appliances and other electrical devices to avoid a surge once the power is restored.
 Our Abbotsford electricians recommend that you use surge protection devices for sensitive electronic devices.

 If it is a local outage, BC Hydro will send out a lineman to repair the problem fairly quickly.
 If a larger, regional outage occurs, be prepared to wait up to 72 hours or more before your electricity is restored.
-If you live in a rural area, you may also want to consider getting a backup generator.
+If you live in a rural area, you may also want to consider getting a backup generator to heat your home.

 About Premium Electric